This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

 Royal icing is made of egg whites, powdered sugar, and a dash of lemon juice.
-This ratio of egg white-to-powdered sugar, when whipped to perfection, transforms into a light, fluffy, and very sturdy icing.
-This frosting can even be used as a glue to decorate gingerbread houses and cakes like my Irish Christmas Cake.
+This ratio of egg white to powdered sugar, when whipped to perfection, transforms into a light and sturdy icing.
+You could even use my royal icing to build gingerbread houses and cakes like my Irish Christmas Cake.

 I love to use this thicker form of royal icing to smooth over cakes and create a blank snowy slate for other decorations.
 Additionally, my easy royal icing is the perfect consistency for creating a really fun texture.
 To do this, I get creative with an offset spatula and go to town, creating lovely swirls and peaks.

 How long does it take for royal icing to dry?

 The royal icing will begin to set after one hour, forming a nice skin.
 After 4-6 hours, the icing will harden completely — holding whatever form you give it while decorating.